balanced/balanced-docs/overview/includes/processing.rst

 In order for a refund to go through successfully, you *must* have enough money in :ref:`implicit escrow <mp.escrow>` to cover your refund.

+Note that for credit cards it typically takes one business day for refunds to be reflected on a card statement, but it's possible for the issuing bank to take as many as five business days to process a refund.

 Here are some scenarios:

 Full Refund